whiteseagull/blogfinder/README.md

 # blogfinder
-A tool to find blogs
+A tool to find people on blogs

+Blog Finder is live at http://www.justthink.it/wordpressTools/blogfinder.html

 ![blogFinder in action](https://raw.githubusercontent.com/whiteseagull/blogfinder/master/assets/blogFinder.png)